risfat/Air360-The_Ultimate_News-Feed/README.md

 There are lots of information and articles on the internet.
 Finding good relevant content is always hard & Time consuming.

-So our Program will automatically search the popular websites, looks for the relevant content and creates a list for us to browse the content & It is also able to send the list through email at a scheduled time.
+So This Program will automatically search the popular websites, looks for the relevant content and creates a list for us to browse the content & It is also able to send the list through email at a scheduled time.
 The user also able to select which content they want to look at or not.